Nomi-CEu/Nomi-CEu/README.md

 - New processing chains for Naquadah, Advanced SMDs, Crystal Chips, and more
 - Fixed lots of unpleasant CE-ness - fixed infinite Amp bug, different ore stone types don't clog up your inventory, etc.
 - Super-performant emissive effects on machines, coil blocks, the Fusion Reactor, and more
-- Updated questbook to guide you through all the new stuff
+- Updated questbook to guide you through all the new stuff, including a completely new chapter, the Processing Lines Tab, to give you more info, useful tips and a visual representation of different processing lines, both new and old
 - lots more...

 ## Mod compatibility info